This post may contain affiliate or referral links which means I may earn a sales commission. Please see my full affiliate disclosure here.

 - Covers – a diaper cover is a simple cover usually made of PUL.
 This is the waterproof outer layer and you will need to also purchase the absorbent inner layer; prefolds, flats, or fitteds.
 Pros: no unstuffing when dirty, great nighttime option, least expensive, can be used more than once.
 Con: some people find the multiple parts complicated.

 Where to buy diapers

 I made a lot of mistakes when I was trying to find retailers that had the best deals and the best service.
 Knowing what I know now, I wish I would have found a certain small handful of stores right from the beginning.
 My favorites are Diaper Junction, Kelly’s Closet, Nicki’s Diapers, and Sweetbottoms Baby.
-They have free shipping, large selections, great coupons, sales, deals, and/or freebies that set them apart from other cloth diaper stores.
+They offer free shipping, large selections, great coupons, sales, deals, and/or freebies that set them apart from other cloth diaper stores.